bruhtus/scrawl/_posts/2020-10-15-tiling-window-manager.md

 The config in my repo is a basic config i've done because i don't really like the workflow of qtile.
 Sorry about that.

-#### Who Should Use Qtile?
+#### Who Should Try or Use Qtile?
-If you're fine with the workflow of qtile, like to have or doesn't really mind  preconfigured layout, and have experience with python then you might want to try qtile.
+If you're fine with the workflow of qtile, wants to try or use dynamic window manager, like to have or doesn't really mind  preconfigured layout, and have experience with python then you might want to try qtile.
 Don't get me wrong, qtile is good as a window manager but unfortunately it doesn't meet my needs.

 ---